csabapalfi/facebook-scrape-group/README.md

-# Scrape facebook group post permalinks with puppeteer and MutationObserver
+# Scrape facebook group post permalinks

+...with puppeteer and MutationObserver

 This is a one night hack that I used to scrape 5K+ permalink ids from a secret facebook group we use to share photos with family.
 It became an annoyance that there was no way to search posts by date and manually scrolling back over 2-3 years is not an option.